 “You’re already 25.
-You have to find a boyfriend at get married before it’s too late.”
-An 11 year-old Japanese boy told me during class as I was grading his homework.
+You have to find a boyfriend and get married before it’s too late.”
+An 11-year-old Japanese boy told me during class as I was grading his homework.
 Internally fuming, externally cool and without a pause in my corrections, I said “ oh yeah?
 What do you know about marriage?”

 Now flustered, the boy replied, “ I don’t know!
 But I do know that if you aren’t married before 30, you won’t be able to get married ever.”
 Thanks for that, kid.
 The average marriage age continues to rise in Japan and it isn’t considered a good thing at all as my student so eloquently pointed out.